naomilee-wr/VHProcesses/_build/html/_sources/SupplementaryGuidelines/Test/CreatingFTPGuideline_SG.rst.txt

 - It's important to note that:

-  - Feature Test Plans must be reviewed the Feature Architect (Product Architect) and the Lead Feature Developer (unless the Lead is the author.
+  - Feature Test Plans must be reviewed the Feature Architect (Product Architect) and the Lead Feature Developer (unless the Lead is the author).
   - Feature Test Plans must be uploaded before the Feature/Epic's merge date.
   - All automated feature/epic tests should be added into nightly regression Suite.